Over 13 Years of Creating Content (here’s what's different this time)

 I relied on sponsorships instead of building my own paid offers.

-That meant I was popular, but broke more often than not.
+That meant I was popular but broke more often than not.

 I never felt like I could pivot into a real business.

-I was on too many platforms, trying to do what the experts said.
-Reach as many people as you can!
 Build the products, send the newsletter, blog, and post 5 times a week on Instagram.
-It never felt like enough.

 Not to mention, the struggles with my mental health made everything harder.